Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/samples/expressSample/src/README.md

 ## Prerequisites

-The samples are compatible with Node.js >= 8.0.0 and run in express.
+The samples are compatible with [LTS versions of Node.js](https://nodejs.org/about/releases/) and run in express.

 You need [an Azure subscription][freesub] and [an Azure Event Hub resource][azhubacct] to run these sample programs.